MAHABHARATA: THE WAY OF LIFE

 Some human, some celestial, some spiritual descended by fate,

 But not willing to surrender in any plight.”

-Each character creates their own unique mettle and excellence qualities that transforms them into a great hero but even the epithet of a hero cannot delete their numerous faults and mistakes.
+Each character creates their own unique mettle and excellence qualities that transform them into a great hero but even the epithet of a hero cannot delete their numerous faults and mistakes.
 Immortal, these characters, sole doers of their Karmas, have engraved a rich legacy of their own thoughts, actions, and values for us to reflect upon.

-The unexpected twists of circumstances that happened in their lives find a stimulus for thinkers like us to analyse their personality or derive interesting inferences that bless us with wisdom to endure our own journey.
+The unexpected twists of circumstances that happened in their lives find a stimulus for thinkers like us to analyze their personality or derive interesting inferences that bless us with wisdom to endure our own journey.

 MAHABHARATA: THE GOOD AND THE BAD

 Interesting stories of their previous incarnations, the birth of the characters, mythological secrets that reveal their purpose, and beautifully versed saga traces how their lives turned them into legends.
 The womb of this grand epic has mothered and cried in pain for her five hundred children born over five generations.